learn-co-curriculum/hs-code-club-jquery-methods-intro/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/typing-fast.gif">

 Now that you're familiar with jQuery, it's time to dive into jQuery methods.
 Methods in jQuery give our code functionality to add animations to all our pages.
-It let's us change the styling of our page without writing in any CSS files, let's us hide elements, make elements appear, and all sorts of other magic.
+It lets us change the styling of our page without writing in any CSS files, let's us hide elements, make elements appear, and all sorts of other magic.

 ##Some Things You Should Know